fmodica/fretboard/README.md

 http://frank-modica.com/Voiceleader

-Check out an example fretboard I made that has an astronomy theme:
+Check out an example fretboard I made that has an astronomy theme (why would I do this?
+I don't know, I majored in astronomy.
+Whatever.)

 http://frank-modica.com/Sandbox